Online Resource Allocation with Average Budget Constraints

 Furthermore, we denote

-as the total expected number of accepted arrivals given by $\HOfix$ and $\HOany$ over all possible sample paths $\W^T$ where each $a^{(t)} = w^{(t)}-\alpha$ is sampled independently from a distribution $\cD$.
-The following proposition shows the interrelationships among different offline upper bounds the approximations \(\DLP\), \(\HOfix\), \(\HOany\), \(\DP\) become progressively tighter in a sequential order.
-The proof is simple and thus omitted. \begin{proposition} For any distribution $\cD$ and any $T$, we have
+as the total expected number of accepted arrivals given by $\HOfix$ and $\HOany$ over all possible sample paths $\W^T$ where each $a^{(t)}$ is sampled independently from a distribution $\cD$.
+The following proposition shows the interrelationships among different offline upper bounds: \(\DLP\), \(\HOfix\), \(\HOany\), \(\DP\) become progressively tighter in a sequential order.
+The proof is standard and thus omitted. \begin{proposition} For any distribution $\cD$ and any $T$, we have